Instructions for SCOBY PRODUCTION

 DONT GIVE UP IF ITS FLAT.
 IT TAKES A FEW TIMES TO GET IT RIGHT.
 JUST KEEP TRYING NOTICE HOW MUCH SUGAR YOUR USING AS A PRIMER.
 A SMALL BOTTLE ONLY TAKES 1/2 of a teaspoon you will be able to reproduce the results. easyer next time

-but it will eventually turn to VINEGAR if left out in room temps for too long this over fermented tea also can be used for any VINEGARS type RECIPE. that called for apple cider Vinegar.
+kombucha will eventually turn to Vinegary if left out in room temps for too long this over fermented tea also can be used for any VINEGARS type RECIPE. that called for apple cider Vinegar.

 šŸ¤¬šŸ˜”🤯 don’t clean the coffee maker. with kombucha Vinagar it made it taste pretty bad. after i did it. ( the coffee not the kombucha ) šŸ„µšŸ„µšŸ„µ